Tax Planning·18 min read

 Deductible

 Often overlooked: Business travel, equipment, software, professional subscriptions, training, and home office costs can be reimbursed tax-free.
 Keep receipts and records.
 These reduce company profits (less Corporation Tax) and get money to you without personal tax.
+See our full limited company expenses guide for every deduction you can claim.

 5. Director's Loan